Miracle on 34th Street (1994 film): Plot

-As Judge Henry Harper is about to make his decision, ruling in favour of the prosecution, Susan approaches the judge with a Christmas card containing a $1 bill.
+The night before Christmas Eve, Judge Henry Harper privately confides to Bryan that despite Kris's genuine goodwill, he feels constrained to declare him insane, unless a miracle happens.
+The next morning, just before he can announce his ruling, Susan approaches the judge with a Christmas card containing a $1 bill.
 On the back, the words In God We Trust are circled.
 The judge realizes that if the US Department of Treasury can put its official faith in God on US currency with no required standard of evidence, then the people of New York can place their faith in Santa Claus in the same way.
 Judge Harper dismisses the case, declaring that Santa is real, existing in the person of Kris Kringle.

-Following the court case, Dorey and Bryan are maneuvered by Kris into realizing their true feelings for each other, and are married in a small ceremony after the Christmas Eve Midnight Mass.
+Following the court case, Dorey and Bryan are maneuvered by Kris into realizing their true feelings for each other, and are married in a small ceremony after the Christmas Eve Midnight Mass at St Francis Church of New York.

 On Christmas morning, Susan wakes to the news of the marriage and is elated to find that she has received one part of her Christmas wish.
-Together, Susan, Dorey, and Bryan drive out to the catalogue house and find that Kris - who has now departed 'overseas' - has arranged for them to purchase it, which they can now afford due to the size of Dorey's Christmas bonus.
+Together, Susan, Dorey, and Bryan drive out to the catalogue house and find that Kris – who has now departed 'overseas' – has arranged for them to purchase it, which they can now afford due to the size of Dorey's Christmas bonus.

 With two of Susan's wishes fulfilled, Dorey asks her what the third one was, and she triumphantly announces that it was a baby brother.
 Dorey and Bryan both look at each other, shocked, before glancing down at Dorey's stomach and sharing a kiss.